SQL Server Integration Services Tutorial

 Solution

-The goal of this tutorial is to enable ETL developers to obtain practical knowledge to exploit SSIS in transforming and combining data through hands-on exploration to be ready for real-world challenges in managing information.
+The goal of this tutorial is to enable ETL developers to obtain practical knowledge to use SSIS in transforming and combining data through hands-on exploration to be ready for real-world challenges in managing information.

-We'll examine and discuss some of the most essential components and functionalities.
-We will begin by reviewing the Microsoft SSIS interface and ways to navigate it.
+We’ll examine and discuss some of the most essential components and functionalities.
+We will begin by reviewing the Microsoft SSIS user interface and ways to navigate it.
 We will then address connection managers and set up connections to various data sources.
 Also, we will explore what makes control flow tasks different from data flow tasks and how they fit into data workflows.

 Creating an SSIS Project